petrelharp/pyslim/docs/metadata.md

 - `spatial_dimensionality`: for instance, `""` or `"x"` or `"xy"` (etcetera)
 - `spatial_periodicity`: whether space wraps around in some directions (same format as dimensionality)
 - `stage`: the *stage* of the life cycle at which the file was written out (either `"first"`, `"early"`, or `"late"`)
+- `name`: the *name* of this species in SLiM
+- `this_chromosome`: contains, for the chromosome in SLiM recorded in this tree sequence
+    * `id`: SLiM's ID
+    * `index`: the index of this chromosome in the list of chromosomes
+    * `symbol`: the user-assigned symbol
+    * `type`: specifies inheritance type, e.g., `"A"` for autosome
+- `chromosomes`: (optional) a list of all chromosomes in the simulation
+- `traits`: a list of information for each of the traits:
+    * `index`: the index of the trait in SLiM
+    * `name`: the name in SLiM for the trait
+    * `type`: additive, multiplicative, or logistic
+    * `baselineOffset`, `baselineAccumulation`: a value added to all traits, and whether the effect of substitutions accumulate in that value
+    * `directFitnessEffect`: whether the trait has a direct effect on fitness
+    * `individualOffsetMean`, `individualOffsetSD`: parameters governing the individual-level offsets (i.e., "environment" effects)

 **Populations:**
 Information about each SLiM-produced population is written to metatadata.